Concealed Pregnancy and Birth Policy

 It will be beneficial to convene a multi-agency meeting to include the Education Welfare Officer, Reintegration Officer for Teenage Pregnancy, School Nurse and other appropriate professionals.

-If there is a lack of progress in resolving the matter, either due to possible collusion by the parent, or inaction by another agency, there should be a referral to Doncaster Children’s Services Trust.
-See Referrals Procedure.
+If there is a lack of progress in resolving the matter, either due to possible collusion by the parent, or inaction by another agency, there should be a referral to Doncaster Children's Services Trust.
+See Contacts and Referrals Procedure.

 Where there are significant concerns regarding the girl's family background or home circumstances, such as a history of abuse or neglect, a referral should be made to Doncaster Children's Services Trust.